OSInside/kiwi/doc/source/development/schema.rst

 oem-systemsize
 ::::::::::::::

-For oemboot driven images: Set the size of the system (root) partition in MB
+For oemboot driven images: Set the size of the system (root) partition or LVM partition in MB.
+If not provided the partition will grow to the maximum available free space on the disk

 Parents:
    These elements contain ``oem-systemsize``: :ref:`k.image.preferences.type.oemconfig`